astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 the axis means that distances on the diagram can accurately represent the components of the displacement four-vector.

-Experts in the field avoid the whole issue by using units where $c=1$.
+Experts in the field avoid the whole issue of whether to include $c$ or not by using units where $c=1$.
 Then you can leave out the $c$ altogether, since multiplying anything by 1 leaves it unchanged (and it saves writing to leave it out).
 I will leave the $c$ in most of the time, as its absence tends to confuse the beginner.

 ```{code-cell}
 :tags: ["remove-input"]